-Whilst many people will recognise our Guide Dog Puppies and their `L’ Plates, some people may not be aware of what is involved in providing a Guide Dog for a person who is blind or vision impaired.
+Whilst many people will recognise our Guide Dog Puppies in their bright orange coats, some people may not be aware of what is involved in providing a Guide Dog for a person who is blind or vision impaired.
 It takes a lot of effort to train every Guide Dog and there are many people that contribute to the success of each Guide Dog trained in Tasmania.

 Breeding Guide Dog puppies is a specialty all of its own.
 Many Guide Dog organisations around the world have large Breeding Programs with specialist staff overseeing breeding colonies and striving to produce the best possible puppies to become successful Guide Dogs.
 Some international schools even have veterinarians and geneticists on staff to assist in making the best possible breeding decisions.

 Here in Tasmania, we are simply too small to invest such large amounts of money in breeding just the right puppies to maximise our success.
 Whilst some other states in Australia have Breeding Programs to produce the puppies they require, it is not feasible for Guide Dogs Tasmania to breed our own puppies.
 But we still want the best possible Guide Dogs, so how can we ensure access to purpose-bred, high quality puppies bred within a specialist Guide Dog Breeding Colony?

 We source all of our puppies from other Guide Dog schools throughout Australasia.
 By purchasing puppies from established Guide Dog breeding colonies, we know we are getting the best possible pups, which have been specifically bred for Guide Dog work.
 It is certainly more expensive than purchasing your average pet Labrador, but it is a sound investment in the future of our Guide Dog Program.